brimshot/quickPatterns/README.md

 - Configure colors to change in relation to pattern variables including updates, frames, "cycles" or activations
 - Create multiple "scenes" of one or more patterns running simultaneously and quickly change between them
 - Easily write custom light patterns that are immediately usable with all configuration options

-> **NOTE:** Since the originally released version 0.1, the return type for configuration methods has changed from reference to pointer.
->
-> To make code running on 0.1 compatible with the latest release, replace the . operator with the pointer operator -> when chaining pattern configuration calls

  # Documentation